spaceofmiah/iubeo-test/README.md

 # iubeo-test
 Friendlier way to write your config.

-This repo is just to replicate issues encountered when using `iubeo` library ([track issue](https://github.com/isik-kaplan/iubeo/issues/3))
+This repo is just to replicate issues encountered when using `iubeo` library ([track resolved issue](https://github.com/isik-kaplan/iubeo/issues/3))

 Traceback
 ---